Grant Information

 Grant Application

-Along with the RRF grant application, please note that you will be required to submit a copy of your latest 990 for grant consideration.
-If you have been operating less than one year, we can discuss alternative documentation.
-If you are a previous RRF grantee, you may apply for a new grant this year, however there will be additional documentation required for consideration.
+If you are a previous RRF grantee, you may apply for a new grant, however there will be additional documentation required for consideration.

 Phase III